Optimaton/router-conf-ui/README.md

-# web-conf-ui-sample
+# router-conf-ui
-Sample UI Page for Web Configuration Page
+Sample UI Page for Router Configuration Page

 This is a sample for router configuration page.
 The focus here is on minimalistic UI without cluttering the screen and also enchancing user-experience with just jquery.